FlowFuse/website/src/blog/2024/02/postgresql-with-node-red.md

 msg.params = [id, stock];
 return msg;
 ```
-5. Drag a Postgresql node on canvas click on that node and paste the following SQL command into the query input field.
+5. Drag a PostgreSQL node on canvas click on that node and paste the following SQL command into the query input field.

 ```sql
 -- UPDATE statement to modify data in the product_data table